Bramming

-Bramming is a railway town, with a population of 7,315 (as of the 2025 census), in Esbjerg Municipality, Region of Southern Denmark in Denmark.
+Bramming is a railway town in southwestern Denmark, with a population of 7,244 (as of the 2026 census), in Esbjerg Municipality, Region of Southern Denmark in Denmark.
 It is located 24 km southeast of Varde, 19 km north of Ribe, 40 km southwest of Grindsted and 19 km east of Esbjerg.

 Bramming is served by Bramming railway station which is located on the Lunderskov–Esbjerg railway line, and is also the northern terminus of the Bramming–Tønder railway line.

 Bramming was the municipal seat of the former Bramming Municipality until 1 January 2007.